benwu232/benwu232.github.io/_posts/2025-08-28-virtual-knobs.md

 ---

-## Beyond Physical Knobs: Multi-Dimensional Controls
+## Further design: Beyond Physical Knobs

 After completing the initial design, I explored additional possibilities.
 The prototype worked excellently but only used rotation angle for adjusting.
 According to the mathematical model, Virtual knobs still have two parameters c and r not used  — could these be utilized too?